 Wham Episode: So, so many.
 In Chapter 2 alone, each third battle or so sends the plot moving in a completely different direction.

 Characters of sufficiently high Faith will also complain at the end of every battle about the necessity of slaughtering everyone and everything you come across.
-If a character's faith passes 95 they'll abandon your party and devote their life to religious pursuits.
+If a character's permanent faith level passes 95 they'll abandon your party and devote their life to religious pursuits.